thongluonglib/Learning-React-Native-Nodejs/MultiEnvironment/Client/MultiEnvApp/README.md

     }
 ```

-## To Add typescript types for ENV
+## To declare typescript types for ENV
 Just create react-native-config.d.ts at your add declare your env types
 ```sh
 declare module 'react-native-config' {